Mizzou-CBMI/COSMOS2/docs/source/install.rst

 Installation
 =============

-Make sure you have graphviz installed, if you want to use visualizations of your workflows.
+If you want to use visualizations of your workflows, make sure you have graphviz and pygraphviz installed (recommended).

 .. code-block:: bash

     sudo apt-get graphviz graphviz-dev

 To install, clone the repository.
-This procedure assumes you're using `<VirtualEnv http://virtualenv.readthedocs.org/en/latest/`_:
+This procedure assumes you're using `VirtualEnv <http://virtualenv.readthedocs.org/en/latest/>`_:

 .. code-block:: bash